AN INTERPRETIVE CROSSROADS

 - betraying oneself to preserve comfort or approval

-- Is this a time when you’re feeling grounded, emotionally sufficient, and at home in yourself?
-Or is it a time when a collective vision of meaning helps orient you, redeem suffering, and give you hope?
+Is this a time when you’re feeling grounded, emotionally sufficient, and at home in yourself—or is it a time when a collective vision of meaning helps orient you, redeem suffering, and give you hope?

-- Does the moment call you to appreciate and find meaning in the story of your personal life, or to do so within a larger story of family, community, or shared values?
+Does the moment call you to appreciate and find meaning in the story of your personal life, or to do so within a larger story of family, community, or shared values?

-- Is this a time for personal contentment, or for collective significance?
+Is this a time for personal contentment, or for collective significance?

 - The Nine asks: “Is there enough here for me to feel satisfied now?”